zapproject/pythia/README.md

 To take part in mining, first configure your account in `config.json` with the deployed mining contracts and your wallet info.
 You can then stake 500,000 Zap Tokens and immediately start mining.

 Pythia CLI is available on Linux/OSX systems and Windows.
-Although not required, it is recommended for Windows users to utilize WSL2.
 Please check out *[Prerequisites For Windows](#prerequisites-for-windows)*.

 ## Get Started